ELIGIBILITY RULES AND FAQ

 Who can win prize money or other awards at national championship races?

-Prize money and other awards will be based off of performance at the Collegiate Running Association’s national championship events and are available to all eligible participants, including those with NCAA Division I eligibility.
+Prize money and other awards will be based off of performance at the Collegiate Running Association’s national championship events and are available to all eligible participants, including those with NCAA Division I eligibility (D2 and D3 rules differ).
 See the 2013 Division I legislation change regarding prize money at the bottom of this document.

 All Collegiate Running Association members with remaining NCAA eligibility are expected to know the rules within their division for accepting prize money and awards.
 Please see your compliance office to find out more about the new rule changes.